 Liver tuberculosis, indicating the activity of TB bacteria, is much more frequent in regions where there is famine, such as in Africa (see also kidney tuberculosis linked to an existence conflict and lung tuberculosis related to a death-fright conflict).
 The correlation between tuberculosis and poverty has long been noticed by medical historians.
 In the Western world, where tuberculosis is supposed to be eradicated, liver tuberculosis is now called liver cancer (see also renaming of lung tuberculosis to lung cancer and kidney tuberculosis to “nephrotic syndrome”).
 The disease names have changed, the symptoms didn’t!

 The liver is the only organ that is capable of regenerating itself by making new liver tissue (Prometheus phenomenon).
 However, when healing is prolonged (hanging healing) and continually interrupted by conflict relapses, the ongoing decomposing process leaves caverns in the liver (see also pancreas caverns, lung caverns, breast gland caverns).
-Liver cysts (also called “polycystic liver disease”) develop when the caverns are filled with water due to an active abandonment and existence conflict (the SYNDROME).
+Liver cysts (also called “polycystic liver disease”) develop when the caverns are filled with water due to an active abandonment or existence conflict (the SYNDROME).

 Water retained in the healing liver leads to an enlarged liver or hepatomegaly (see also hepatomegaly related to the bile ducts), often with an ascites caused by the excess water in the peritoneum.
 A large swelling close to the common hepatic duct bears the risk of a mechanical obstruction of the bile duct with symptoms characteristic for jaundice.
 Acute complications arise when the swelling compresses the portal vein.
 In this case, surgery is a must.